VelocityDashboard/VelocityDashboard/README.md

-You're right, prioritizing the installation and configuration is more logical for documentation.
-Here's the revised structure:

-## VelocityDashboard Documentation
+## VelocityDashboard Documentation (NOTE: This is the V 1.0.0, so don't expect there not to be bugs!)

 VelocityDashboard simplifies game server management, especially for Pterodactyl Panel.
 This documentation covers setup and usage of VelocityDashboard V1, focusing on user registration and login.